RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

 Competition and Consumer Act 2010 (Cth) s 137B
   - ESTABLISHING LIABILITY
     - s 18 elements: Plaintiff must prove:
-      - 1. Defendant engaged in ‘misleading or deceptive conduct’.
+      - 1. Defendant engaged in 'misleading or deceptive conduct'.
-      - 2. While in ‘trade or commerce’.
+      - 2. While in 'trade or commerce'.
       - NOTE:
-        -  the plaintiff need not be a ‘consumer’ to sue under s 18;
+        -  the plaintiff need not be a 'consumer' to sue under s 18;
-        -  Nor does the transaction need to be a ‘consumer’ transaction.
+        -  Nor does the transaction need to be a 'consumer' transaction.
       - The simplicity of the cause of action has practically made misrepresentation redundant.
     - s 4 of the Australian Consumer Law
       - provides that a representation regarding a future matter is considered misleading if the person making the representation does not have reasonable grounds for doing so, and the onus is on the person making the representation to prove they had reasonable grounds.